 This in-depth guide will tell you everything you need to know about worming chickens.
-Most of the general information also applies to other poultry.
-There is a separate guide for worming ducks here.
+Most of the information also applies to other poultry but there is a separate guide for worming ducks here.

 Worms, Helminths & Endoparasites